Volume XI Issue IX

 Share this newsletter on

-The title of this issue is usually associated with the giving or receiving of gifts.
-It also has an application to our educational conventions.
-New descriptors of more rigorous teaching practices have been added to our revised standards.
+New descriptors of more rigorous teaching and learning practices are found in 21st century learning standards.
 Words such as collaborate, elaborate, hypothesize, prove/argue, symbolize and transform are appearing more and more.
-These words, which permeate the Common Core State Standards as well as other state documents, require a different approach to planning teaching and learning experiences.
+These words require a different approach to planning teaching and learning experiences.

 Transitioning to new ways to delivering instruction requires determination, effort, and deliberate action.
 Neil Armstrong spoke of “small steps” and “giant leaps “when he set foot on the moon.
 The former rather than the latter should apply to any new classroom behavior on the part of a teacher.
 The question then becomes: What does a classroom look like when a teacher creates an environment where students are challenged to become deep thinkers?